 Reference items are located in the Music Library's Reference Section and cannot be checked out or leave the Music Library.
 You can identify which entries are reference items both by their Location and by the letters "ref" that appear at the beginning of their Call Numbers.

-This Status of this entry indicates that the album The Adventures of Johnny Cash can be listened to only in the Music Library's Listening Center.
+This Status of this entry (LIB USE ONLY) indicates that the album The Adventures of Johnny Cash can be listened to only in the Music Library's Listening Center.
 As with Library Use Only books, simply take the call number of the recording you wish to listen to up to the Listening Center window and the worker there will assist you from there.

 CDs work in exactly the same way!